Skip links

 • Prevention of Substandard Products: The Act bans the manufacture, distribution, and sale of drugs and cosmetics that are adulterated, misbranded, or substandard.
 This provides the availability of only safe and effective medicines and cosmetics to consumers.

-• Quality Control and Standardization: The Act sets up strict guidelines for the production of drugs and cosmetics to ensure high-quality standards.
+• Quality Control and Standardization: The Act sets up strict CDCSO guidelines for the production of drugs and cosmetics to ensure high-quality standards.
 It outlines specific requirements to pack, store, and label drugs to ensure high-quality levels.

 • Legal Provisions and Penalties: The Act lays down legal measures to penalize individuals or organizations involved in producing and selling adulterated or misbranded drugs and cosmetics.
 It provides for stringent punishments, including fines and imprisonment, for those violating its provisions.